-Our mission is to develop and support emerging leadership in public affairs across all sectors — government, the not-for-profit and for-profit sectors, journalism, philanthropy, and other bases for public service — and at all levels - from local to international.
+Our mission is to develop and support emerging leadership in public affairs across all workforce sectors - whether government, nonprofit, or for-profit; using any means of influence - including management, social entrepreneurship, policy analysis, political organization, journalism, and philanthropy; and at all organizational levels - from local to international.

-In a world where private goods usually receive the most attention and support, CIPA faculty and staff undertake to help the next generation strengthen our societies' capacities for production, distribution and improvement of ‘public goods.’
-These are things — policies, programs, institutions, ideas, values — that enhance people’s quality of life, environmental sustainability, economic well-being and security, effective and responsive governance, efficient and equitable distribution of resources, social justice, human rights and other benefits that cannot be purchased and enjoyed simply on an individual basis.
+We undertake to help the next generation strengthen our societies' capacities for production, distribution and improvement of policies, programs, institutions and ideas that enhance quality of life, environmental sustainability, economic well-being and security, efficient and equitable distribution of resources, social justice, and effective and responsive governance.

-Our graduates have found rewarding careers in public policy and public service in a wide range of government and nongovernmental agencies and organizations, including a variety of foreign assignments, which mirror the interests of CIPA Fellows.
+Our graduates have found rewarding careers in public policy and public service in a wide range of government and nongovernmental organizations, including a variety of foreign assignments, which mirrors the interests of CIPA fellows.
 International experience within the structure of the CIPA program is favorably regarded and is supported by the CIPA core faculty.

 Please use this website to acquaint yourself with our program, and to begin to determine whether its goals, philosophy and course offerings are appropriate for you.
 We also welcome inquiries and campus visits, and our alumni and current fellows are exceptionally willing to share their experiences with prospective students.